 It has a prevalence of about 0.5% - 13% worldwide and is more common in women(1).

-There's a lot of different signs and symptoms of gluten intolerance.
+There's so many different signs and symptoms of gluten intolerance.

 - Intestinal symptoms refer to symptoms that are "of or in" the intestine.
 An example would be bloating or diarrhea.